russfeld/russfeld.me/content/projects/recording/index.md

 ## Uploading Videos

 Once you've created your video, you have to make it available to your students.
 K-State offers [Mediasite](https://www.k-state.edu/mediasite/) as one good option.
-However, due to the way Mediasite handles downscaling of videos, it can make text and graphics on your videos more difficult to read.
+However, due to the way Mediasite handles down-scaling of videos, it can make text and graphics on your videos more difficult to read.
 However, Mediasite does offer some features that other video sites do not have, so it may work well for your needs.

 We've been using [YouTube](https://www.youtube.com/) instead of Mediasite and have been really happy with it.
-You can upload the video to YouTube as an "unlisted" video, and then either include the link to the video in your class or use the embedding tools availble to embed the video in your class wherever you like.
+You can upload the video to YouTube as an "unlisted" video, and then either include the link to the video in your class or use the embedding tools available to embed the video in your class wherever you like.
 If you choose to use YouTube, I recommend creating a [brand account](https://support.google.com/youtube/answer/9367690?hl=en) for your department so you can easily give others access.

 Additionally, we've found that it is useful to have the actual video files themselves available for some students who have limited internet connectivity.
 We can make them available on our department's file server on an as-needed basis when students request them, but we don't leave them there for long since they take up quite a bit of space.
 Tech-savvy students can probably figure out how to download the videos from YouTube as well.